 Andrew and Anna, married for nearly 10 years, face one of the biggest challenges that any marriage can confront.
 In June 2006 their daughter Rose was born with DiGeorge’s syndrome, a serious genetic disorder caused by the deletion of a small part of a chromosome.
 Because the condition is rare – 1 in 4,000 – Rose’s prognosis is uncertain.
 Right now doctors are debating how to treat her heart and gastrointestinal abnormalities.

-Friends, family and the Secular Franciscan Order offer understanding and practical support.
+Friends, family, and the Secular Franciscan Order offer understanding and practical support.
 Andrew finds that Pope John Paul II’s encyclical, The Christian Meaning of Human Suffering is helpful for people going through a situation like theirs.
-Andrew and Anna have a special devotion to Blessed Teresa of Calcutta.
+Andrew and Anna have a special devotion to Saint Teresa of Calcutta.

 In the face of such uncertainty, the graces of marriage keep Andrew and Anna going.
 They have learned to celebrate the “little miracles.”
 “Rose came home,” said Andrew.
 He and Anna believe that God entrusted Rose to them, and they know that God will be with them in whatever lies ahead.